Michael Pitt-Rivers: Later life

 Michael Pitt-Rivers married Sonia Brownell, the widow of George Orwell, in 1958.
 The couple divorced in 1965.

 He spent most of his adult life with his partner, William Gronow-Davis, who inherited his estate on his death.

 Pitt-Rivers spent much of his wealth on a lifetime of travel, financed by selling the most productive land from the Rushmore estate he inherited in Dorset.
-In 1991, he began the restoration of the Larmer Tree Gardens in Wiltshire, which had been in a state of neglect since the death of his grandfather in 1900.
+In 1991, he began to restore the Larmer Tree Gardens in Wiltshire, which had been neglected since his grandfather died in 1900.
 The gardens reopened to the public in 1995.
 He and Gronow-Davis collected many works of art, including sculptures by their friend Elisabeth Frink.

 Michael Pitt-Rivers died in December 1999, aged 82.

 The role of Pitt-Rivers in the 1967 decriminalisation of homosexuality was explored in the 2007 Channel Four docudrama A Very British Sex Scandal, and the 2017 BBC film Against The Law.